cosmos/cosmos/FAQ.md

 cycle, was also inspired by DLS's paper in the later sections (after section 5).

-- **Why is Atom's governance better than any other options out there?**
+- **Why is Cosmos's governance better than any other options out there?**

 One is, the stakeholders are well defined, as is the prior social contract.
 ETH had a hard time with the fork because they had to ask the ether holders as well